 The story takes a strange turn…

 I don’t know when it originally hit.
 I guess I did identify as far back as 2011, if not earlier, but it just wasn’t safe to openly live as one.
 This time in my life is somewhat fuzzy because it was a rough time for me, and much of it I’ve locked up.
-I have spent more time at this point now living as a part of the LGBTQIA+ community, and even far longer as someone who was always gender variant, both in presentation and role I took in society.
+I have spent more time at this point now living as a part of the LGBTQ+ community, and even far longer as someone who was always gender variant, both in presentation and role I took in society.